-Today low budget cooking is on the minds of most people who have a family to feed; this is the reason for "How to Fight Inflation with the Rising Cost of Food".
+Today low budget cooking is on the minds of most people who have a family to feed.
 Prices of groceries seem to be rising every day and many families are having a tough time stretching their dollars to cover all their expenses.
 This may seem to be an impossible situation but there are many things you can do to help with this problem.
 Low budget cooking can be good eating.
 It doesn’t have to be watery stews, heavy sauces and weird casseroles.

 To hold down food costs, use less tender but equally nourishing cuts of meat for cheap recipes.

 Dealing with them takes a little skill but can be very rewarding.
 Often

 the flavor is much better.
 If you put a tough piece with a little water

 in a tightly covered pan and place it in the oven, it becomes very

 tender and delicious.
 Something to be careful to avoid is to overcook or

 under cook.
 Do not overlook making meals from some uncommon meats like